wilsonmar/wilsonmar.github.io/_posts/2022-12-15-passwordless.md

    * CardPointers (20% off for 9to5Mac readers)
    <br /><br />

+   ## Still use 1Password?

-   So, you'll still need to continue using 1Password for quite some time on slower-moving website authors.
+   REMEMBER: You'll still need to continue using 1Password on websites who are slow to upgrade to FIDO Passkey.

    Among <a target="_blank" href="https://fidoalliance.org/members/">board-level, sponsoring, and associate members</a> of FIDO are familiar consumer-facing and IT companies which presumably know about Passkeys: